 - Along the way, the ScrumMaster (the project manager) keeps the team focused on its goal.

-- At the end of the sprint, the work should be potentially shippable: ready to hand to you, put on a store shelf, or show to a stakeholder.
+- At the end of the sprint, the work should be potentially shippable: ready to hand to you, put into production or show to a stakeholder using a staging environment.

 - The sprint ends with a sprint review and retrospective.